Find Out Your Birth Month Flower—and the Meaning Behind It

 Did you know there's a flower associated with your birth month?
 Each one has a special meaning, too!

 You're probably familiar with birthstones, but did you know that you also have a birth month flower?
 Just like birthstones, each month has its own flower with a different meaning behind it.
-Birth month flowers can be fun to decorate your home with or plant in the garden to celebrate YOU for more than just one day.
-Knowing each month's flower can also help you to pick a meaningful and beautiful flower arrangement to send to someone as a birthday gift.
+These symbolic blooms can be fun to decorate your home with or plant in your garden to celebrate YOU for more than just one day.
+Knowing each month's flower can also help you to pick an extra meaningful and beautiful flower arrangement to send to someone as a birthday gift.
 Usually, different colors of each flower have their own meanings too, so if you want to plant or decorate with your birth month flower, you can choose the variety that best fits your personality.

 Many cultures have a different symbolic meaning for carnations, but the most common?
 Love.
 Different colors of carnations also have their own meanings and are given for different occasions (for example, white carnations can sometimes symbolize good luck).
 Carnations are a good cut flower, and you'll almost always see them in grocery stores and at florists year-round.
 To grow your own, plant them in a spot that gets plenty of sun with well-drained soil, and most varieties will grow up to 12 inches tall.